 The granting of incentive stock options and other Awards allows the Company to reward the directors' efforts to increase value for shareholders without requiring the Company to use cash from its treasury.
 The terms and conditions of the Company's stock option grants and other Awards, including vesting provisions and exercise prices, are governed by the terms of the Option Plan and Omnibus Plan, respectively, the material terms of which are described under Part 3 "THE BUSINESS OF THE MEETING - Annual Ratification of the Stock Option Plan" and Part 4 "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER - Stock Option Plan and Other Incentive Plans - Omnibus Equity Compensation Plan" above.
-See also Part 4 "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER - Stock Options and Other Compensation Securities" above for details of the stock options granted to the Company's non-executive directors under the Option Plan during the fiscal year ended December 31, 2023.
+See also Part 4 "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER - Stock Option Plan and Other Incentive Plans - Omnibus Equity Compensation Plan" above.
+See also Part 4 "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER - Stock Options and Other Compensation Securities" above for details of the stock options granted to the Company's non-executive directors under the Option Plan during the fiscal year ended December 31, 2024.